killermann/samk.blog/content/2020/appeal-of-dogma/index.md

 It's no surprise that lot of affinity groups give way to dogma.
 And it wouldn't be helpful, or honest, for us to ignore this appeal.
 Indeed, if we're ever to be successful in moving beyond dogma in activism, we need to be able to create alternatives that are just as appealing.

 In case it's not obvious: I'm _not_ advocating for dogma here.
+In her writing on common enemy intimacy, Brené continues the above passage as follows (emphasis mine):

+> "It is not, however, fuel for _real_ connection.
+It's fuel that runs hot, burns fast, and leaves a trail of polluted emotion."

 In the end, despite their appeals, dogmatic belief systems provide more problems than solutions.
 I'll be making that case, and suggesting alternative ways we can organize (around) our beliefs, throughout this book.

 And maybe we can leave out the stick.